-- Continue to provide constructive feedback on all aspects of teaching and encourage reflective practice - Provide prompts to encourage reflective practice - Negotiate planning time (e.g. specialist timetable or after school hours). - Schedule regular meetings to discuss planning and progress. - Provide ongoing, honest and constructive feedback. - Observe and assist with marking - Assess, evaluate and record student learning - Share current and prior planning documents, including assessment and reporting procedure
+- Continue to provide constructive feedback on all aspects of teaching and encourage reflective practice. - Provide prompts to encourage reflective practice. - Negotiate planning time with the PST, this normally would shadow the supervising teacher's planning time. - Schedule regular meetings to discuss planning and progress. - Provide ongoing, honest and constructive feedback. - Provide an overview on how the curriculum assesses, evaluates and documents children learning. - Share current and prior planning documents, including assessment and reporting procedure

-Supportive resources:
+Supportive resources

-Should you have any queries and/or concerns at any time throughout the practicum, please contact your Pre-Service Teachers eLA.
+Should you have any queries and/or concerns at any time throughout the practicum, please contact your Pre-Service Teachers OLA.